 The village - largely car-free - is worth exploring: churches and cafes, a crumbling castle at the top of the hill, and several tavernas serving authentic Greek fare in case you don't feel like cooking.
 It's a short drive to the black sand beaches of the east coast, or to the bars and boutiques of Fira, with its cable car down to the harbour for boat trips to lava islands and hot springs.
-Santorini is truly a unique and photogenic island, and we've just found a new reason to revisit.
+Santorini is truly a unique and photogenic spot, and this is our favourite hideaway on the island.

 - It's a super romantic bolthole, with heated jacuzzi pool, double shower and the cosiest of bedrooms

 - For us, the location is perfect: in a picture-perfect village away from the crowds, but with stunning views

 - The interiors feel spacious, smart and surprisingly bright , with everything you might need: fast WiFi, free movies, a sleek kitchenette, gorgeous Jo Malone toiletries...